• Skip to main content

 Last Updated on January 23, 2021 by Swagatam 7 Comments

-The post explains a programmable Auto-Starter circuit which may be used for getting a pre-programmed set of automatic sequential operations over a Diesel Water Pump as intended by the user.
+In this post I have explained a programmable Auto-Starter circuit which may be used for getting a pre-programmed set of automatic sequential operations over a Diesel Water Pump as intended by the user.
 The idea was requested by Mr. Scott.

 Technical Specifications